hchiam/code-inspiration/README.md

 npm run cypress-test
 ```

-You can run E2E tests using Selenium WebDriver:
+You can run E2E tests using Selenium WebDriver: (good for testing on a variety of browsers)

 ```bash
 # In one CLI terminal: